cccbr/runningatower/content/docs/healthsafety/_index.md

 Further details can be found in the [health and safety policy advice document (CCCBR)](https://cccbr.org.uk/wp-content/uploads/2021/03/SM_HS_Policies_2021_Ver_1.pdf).

+Information specific to working in a bell chamber can be found in [Belfry Upkeep Health & Safety](https://belfryupkeep.cccbr.org.uk/docs/040-health-and-safety/).

 All policies must be in-line with the ***[tower authority's](../glossary/#tower-authority)*** policies.

 This includes guidance on: